Leon-LCC/Leon-LCC/README.md

 <h2>About me ✨</h2>

 <p fontSize="12px"> Welcome, visitor!
-I am Leon, and I'm a first-year PhD student interested in AI security and privacy. 👨‍💻</br> </p>
+I am Leon, a first-year PhD student interested in AI security and privacy. 👨‍💻</br> </p>

-I am also interested in CV/NLP applications, optimization algorithms, and web development.
+I am also interested in machine learning, CV/NLP applications, optimization algorithms, and web development.
 (In fact, I always like to learn new stuff.
-As the Pokemon champion [サトシ](https://en.wikipedia.org/wiki/Ash_Ketchum) says, [Gotta Catch 'Em All](https://www.youtube.com/watch?v=rg6CiPI6h2g)!) </p>
+As the Pokémon champion [サトシ](https://en.wikipedia.org/wiki/Ash_Ketchum) says, [Gotta Catch 'Em All](https://www.youtube.com/watch?v=rg6CiPI6h2g)!) </p>
 See my website for more details! :sunglasses: </p>